floooh/oryol/code/Modules/IO/README.md

 #### Assigns (aka Path Aliases)

 A path **assign** is an old AmigaOS concept which simplifies working with filesystem paths.
-Technically they are simply short string at the start of a path which are replaced (or 'resolved') at runtime with actual directory names.
+Technically they are simply a short string at the start of a path which are replaced (or 'resolved') at runtime with actual directory names.